Azure/azure-powershell/src/Storage/Storage.Management/help/Move-AzDataLakeGen2Item.md

 # Move-AzDataLakeGen2Item

 ## SYNOPSIS
-Move a file or directory to another a file or directory in same Storage account.
+Move a file or directory to another file name or directory location within the same Storage account.
+The full destination directory must already exist.
+Any missing parent directories are not created.

 ## SYNTAX